Uncertainty-of-Information Scheduling: A Restless Multi-armed Bandit Framework: The Single-bandit Problem

+Proposition 1 implies an interesting result.
+Since UoI may be a non-increasing function of the age of information, it is possible that the UoI of a single bandit decreases even if the associated remote process is not observed (i.e., under the passive action).
+A natural question in this case is that---as far as the single-bandit problem is concerned---is the active action still better than the passive action?
+We have the following result: \begin{corollary} For any single-bandit problem with zero service charge (i.e., $\lambda=0$), the sampling region of the optimal policy is (0,1). \end{corollary} \begin{IEEEproof} This is an immediate result from Proposition \hyperref[Props:1]{1} and the observation that $a(0)=r(0)$ and $a(1)=r(1)$. \end{IEEEproof}

-More importantly, the threshold structure of the optimal policy for the single-bandit problem plays a crucial role in establishing the indexability.
+Corollary 1 means that, if the service charge $\lambda = 0$, the active action is always better than the passive action.
+In other words, although UoI is not a monotonically increasing function of age, a specific remote process may still want to update its observation in every slot to minimize its average UoI.
+As $\lambda$ increases, we may expect that the passive action is better than the active action in more and more states, this is the desired property of indexability.
+The threshold structure of the optimal policy for the single-bandit problem plays a crucial role in establishing the indexability.
 Since the sampling region $(\omega^l,\omega^u)$ is the set of belief states where the active action is optimal, the single-bandit is indexable if $(\omega^l,\omega^u)$ shrinks monotonically as $\lambda$ increases.
 We will prove the indexability in the next section.
 The following lemma contains properties that will be used in subsequent proofs. \begin{lemma} Let $(\omega^l,\omega^u)$ denote the sampling region of the optimal policy for the single-bandit problem with a service charge $\lambda$.
 Then for any $\lambda\ge 0$, we have the following: \begin{itemize} \item[1.]
 If $\omega^* \notin (\omega^l,\omega^u)$, then $g=H(\omega^*)$. \item [2.] $\omega^u\ge \omega^*$. \end{itemize} \end{lemma} \begin{IEEEproof} Statement 1 follows directly from the Bellman equation: